 The low volatility of ionic liquids can also assist in bioprocess and renewable separations.
 In reactions that increase the volatility of the substrate chemical, operating in an ionic liquid enables the reaction to be run under vacuum, thus separating the product from the catalyst as it is formed.

-We thank the EPSRC Catalysis Hub and the EU FP7 project GRAIL for support.
+Supported by EPSRC Catalysis Hub and the EU FP7 project GRAIL: